-In New Mexico, the City of Albuquerque, the City of Santa Fe, the County of Santa Fe and the County of Bernalillo all have local minimum wages.
-The City of Santa Fe was one of the first in the nation to establish a local minimum wage.
-In 2014, the County of Santa Fe voted to establish a countywide minimum wage at the same level as the city's, currently \$10.66 per hour.
+In California, the state minimum wage is higher than the federal minimum wage but is also far below the cost of living for much of the Bay Area.
+In recent years, voters in several cities (including San Francisco and San Jose) have approved ballot initiatives to establish a local minimum wage ordinance.
+Numerous other cities have approved or are considering establishing their own minimum wage.184 minimum wage at the same level as the city's, currently \$10.66 per hour.
 On the East Coast, Montgomery County and Prince George's County, Maryland and Washington, D.C. have local minimum wages.
 In November 2013, voters in SeaTac, Washington narrowly approved the nation's then-highest minimum wage at \$15 per hour.
 The measure faced a legal challenge about whether or not it applied to workers at the SeaTac airport, Seattle's international airport located in the City of SeaTac.
 The City of Seattle is in the process of enacting a local minimum wage, which would reach \$15 per hour over several years of phased increases.